 But, on the whole, the use of paid search to target search engine users is not as widespread in the legal services sector as in other industries such as finance and insurance.

 Search engine optimization (SEO) is hugely important for any business that wants to succeed online.
-Rather than relying on constantly pumping money into ad campaigns targeting certain key terms, businesses can begin to lower their acquisition costs by optimising their sites for their most profitable terms and obtaining organic positions for these terms in the natural search results.
+Rather than relying on constantly pumping money into ad campaigns targeting certain key terms, businesses can begin to lower their acquisition costs by optimizing their sites for their most profitable terms and obtaining organic positions for these terms in the natural search results.
 This means more qualified traffic to their websites, more leads and therefore increased revenues and profits.

 Most enterprise content management systems have features included that help ensure that a website is optimized for search engines.
 However, not all law firms have optimized their sites for search engines.